archanarose28/soft_skill-sprojet1-markdown_rose28_mountblue/SoftskillProject.md

-## **List of the Different NoSQL Databases**
+## 4. **List of the Different NoSQL Databases**

 1. **MongoDB**

-MongoDB is the most widely used document-based database.&nbsp; It stores the documents in JSON objects. &nbsp; According to the website stackshare.io, more than 3400 companies are using MongoDB in their tech stack.&nbsp; Uber, Google, eBay, Nokia, Coinbase are some of them.
+MongoDB is the most widely used document-based database.&nbsp; It stores the documents in JSON objects. &nbsp; According to the website stackshare.io, more than 3400 companies are using MongoDB in their tech stack.&nbsp; Uber, &nbsp;Google,&nbsp; eBay,&nbsp; Nokia,&nbsp; Coinbase are some of them.

 **Why MongoDB?**
 * In case you are planning to integrate hundreds of different data sources, &nbsp;the document-based model of MongoDB will be a great fit as it will provide a single unified view of the data